-It’s no coincidence so many Hollywood blockbusters are released during Thanksgiving weekend.
+It’s no coincidence that so many Hollywood blockbusters are released during Thanksgiving weekend.
 As one of the biggest days of the year in terms of sheer movie ticket sales, it’s a known tradition to hit up the cinema after you’ve had your fill of turkey and stuffing.
-But instead of having to deal with those long ticket lines, crowded theaters and the strong possibility of never finding a parking space, why not skip going to the cinema altogether and opt for watching a festive flick at home?
+But since this year is going to be a little different (and movie theaters may or may not necessarily be open in your area), you might have to settle for watching a festive turkey day flick at home.

 There’s a good chance that your Thanksgiving won’t be as out of control as what Home For The Holidays presents.
 This movie tells the story of Claudia Larson (Holly Hunter) whom after being laid-off from her job, learns that her daughter will spend Thanksgiving with her boyfriend and that she’ll have to spend the holiday alone.
 Instead, she tests her luck and heads home for yet another chaotic dinner.

-Sit down, chill out and munch on some grindage with one of the funniest Thanksgiving comedies of all time.
+Sit down and chill out with one of the funniest Thanksgiving comedies of all time.
 Pauly Shore stars as Crawl, your not-so-typical college student who’s majored in almost everything.
 After befriending Rebecca, a small-town college girl, Crawl joins her to spend Thanksgiving with her farm-living, country-loving family.
 Naturally, the two cultures quickly collide with hilarious consequences.

 A relative newcomer that’s sure to become a classic, The Oath is a dark comedy set in the not-too-distant future.
 After American citizens are asked to sign a loyalty pledge to the current political administration, Chris and his wife, Kai, are soon visited by two eerie government agents who help turn what was supposed to a normal Thanksgiving into a roller coaster ride they surely won’t forget.